ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/update.md

 ## UPDATE ON {#update-on}

-Used to update the data within a same transaction, if the table has already been changed.
+Used to update the data based on the results of a subquery.
+The set of columns returned by the subquery must be a subset of the columns of the table being updated, and all columns of the table's primary key must be present in the returned columns.
+The data types of the columns returned by the subquery must match the data types of the corresponding columns in the table.

 **Example**